Drasky-Vanderhoff/fullstack_knockback_tutorial/README.md

-## We am sure many of the ones reading this page will already know about
+#### We are sure many of the ones reading this page will already know about
 ####Anyways, there are some (dumb) questions that we want to rule out:

 1. What are web-apps upto these days?